veloceapps/veloce-sfdx/README.md

-  veloce:dump            Dumps data from Object in org veloce:dumpcontentdoc  Dumps data from Document in org veloce:dumpdoc         Dumps data from Document in org veloce:fixref          Fix sobjects external id if empty veloce:load            Load data into org, by use of standard Salesforce API veloce:loadcontentdoc  Dumps data from Document in org
+  veloce:dump            Dumps data from Object in org veloce:dumpcontentdoc  Dumps data from Document in org veloce:dumpdoc         Dumps data from Document in org veloce:dumpui          Dumps ui definitions from Product Model in org veloce:fixref          Fix sobjects external id if empty veloce:load            Load data into org, by use of standard Salesforce API veloce:loadcontentdoc  Dumps data from Document in org